G.fast: Vectoring

 Performance in G.fast systems is limited to a large extent by crosstalk between multiple wire pairs in a single cable.
 Self-FEXT (far-end crosstalk) cancellation, also called vectoring, is mandatory in G.fast.
 Vectoring technology for VDSL2 was previously specified by the ITU-T in G.993.5, also called G.vector.
 The first version of G.fast will support an improved version of the linear precoding scheme found in G.vector, with non-linear precoding planned for a future amendment.
 Testing by Huawei and Alcatel shows that non-linear precoding algorithms can provide an approximate data rate gain of 25% compared to linear precoding in very high frequencies; however, the increased complexity leads to implementation difficulties, higher power consumption, and greater costs.
 Since all current G.fast implementations are limited to 106 MHz, non-linear precoding yields little performance gain.
 Instead, current efforts to deliver a gigabit are focusing on bonding, power and more bits per hertz.

 Performance

-In tests performed in July 2013 by Alcatel-Lucent and Telekom Austria using prototype equipment, aggregate (sum of uplink and downlink) data rates of 1100 Mbit/s were achieved at a distance of 70 m and 800 Mbit/s at a distance of 100 m, in laboratory conditions with a single line.
+In tests performed in July 2013 by Alcatel-Lucent (now Nokia) and Telekom Austria using prototype equipment, aggregate (sum of uplink and downlink) data rates of 1100 Mbit/s were achieved at a distance of 70 m and 800 Mbit/s at a distance of 100 m, in laboratory conditions with a single line.
 On older, unshielded cable, aggregate data rates of 500 Mbit/s were achieved at 100 m.